Jean Bodin

 Jean Bodin (/boʊˈdæn/; /fr/; c.
-1530 – 1596) was a French jurist and political philosopher, member of the Parlement of Paris and professor of law in Toulouse.
+1530 – 1596) was a French jurist and political philosopher, member of the Parlement of Paris and professor of law at the University of Toulouse.
 Bodin lived during the aftermath of the Protestant Reformation and wrote against the background of religious conflict in France.
 He seemed to be a nominal Catholic throughout his life but was critical of papal authority over governments.
 Known for his theory of sovereignty, he favoured the strong central control of a national monarchy as an antidote to factional strife.

-Towards the end of his life he wrote a dialogue among different religions, including representatives of Judaism, Islam and natural theology in which all agreed to coexist in concord, but was not published.
+Towards the end of his life, he wrote a dialogue among different religions, including representatives of Judaism, Islam and natural theology in which all agreed to coexist in concord, but was not published.
 He was also an influential writer on demonology, as his later years were spent during the peak of the early modern witch trials.

 Life

 Jean Bodin was successively a friar, academic, professional lawyer, and political adviser.
 An excursion as a politician having proved a failure, he lived out his life as a provincial magistrate.